dsaikiran01/docker-projects/Project-1-Dockerising-Flask-App/README.md

 ## **Project Aim**

-* Learn how to containerize a web application using Docker.
+* Learn how to containerise a web application using Docker.
 * Understand Dockerfile, image building, and container execution.
 * Use environment variables and port mapping.
 * Push the image to Docker Hub.